mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 And for the most part, everything worked out fine.
 The defect rate was about 5% for me and about 20% for cases shipped to my EU distributor, but at least we got them.
 They've also agreed to replace the damaged ones for free, which is unusual.

+We usually have a buffer of pre-built devices, but switching over meant we had to start from zero.
+The new model takes longer to assemble.

-## The difficult scenarios for transitioning to a 3PL vendor
+## Hiccups in transitioning to a 3PL vendor

 When we started working with our 3PL vendor, things seemed like they were off to a good start.
 They were a small business, all of their customers were small businesses.
 The contract was straightforward.
 It seemed like we were well-matched.

 Then, they gave me the instructions for integrating with their warehouse management software, Veracore.
 The instructions were a PDF, which was the first red flag.
 When I logged into the system, I found an ASP app that looked like it hadn't been updated in 15 years.

+TODO: Photo of PDF

 But I was willing to overlook Veracore.
 It was their system, not mine.
 We'd continue working in Shopify, and Veracore would just sync with us.